-The chances are when you moved into your house the gas and electricity were all set up with a certain company.
+The chances are when you moved into your house, the gas and electricity were all set up with a particular company.
 You don’t actually have to stick with that company, you can easily change it.
-Go on comparison websites and see if you could be getting a better deal.
-You will be able to change these whether you rent or own your home.
+Go on comparison websites and see if you could get a better deal.
+You can change these whether you rent or own your home.

 Contract phone bills are a great place to save some money.
 When your contract runs out, and if you are happy with your phone, you can go to a sim only plan.
 Sim only is often much cheaper and still offers you data and minutes.